AnswerDotAI/llms-txt/nbs/index.md

 ## Example

-Here’s an example of `llms.txt`, in this case a cut down version of the file used for the FastHTML project:
+Here’s an example of `llms.txt`, in this case a cut down version of the file used for the FastHTML project (see also the [full version](https://docs.fastht.ml/llms.txt):

 ```markdown
 # FastHTML